Dax Shepard On Rebooting ‘CHiPs’ As ‘Pure Trash’ And ‘Sick Cr–‘

-It’s been many decades, since CHiPs debuted in 1977 and society has gone through uncountable rebirths in that time, so it only makes sense that the series would have to go through some changes of its own to appeal to 21st century audiences.
+It’s been many decades since CHiPs debuted on TV in 1977 and society has gone through uncountable rebirths in that time, so it only makes sense that the series would have to go through some changes of its own to appeal to 21st century audiences.
 Dax Shepard, serving as director and writer, as well as star, recognized the need for an update, so he gave it a modern treatment, complete with an R rating.
-Amid criticism from the original CHiPs cast, Shepard now explains his decision to turn the family favorite television series into an R rated comedy.
+Amid criticism from the original CHiPs cast, Shepard now explains his decision to turn the family favorite television series into an R-rated comedy.

 CHiPs Mastermind Dax Shepard Delivers A Brilliant, If Raunchy, Comedy

-As Los Angeles Times reports, rebooting CHiPs for the big screen nearly 40 years later required some re-imagining and, as Dax Shepard shares, he didn’t feel a tremendous amount of pressure to be loyal to the original intent of the series.
+As Los Angeles Times reports, rebooting CHiPs for the big screen nearly 40 years later required some re-imagining, and as Dax Shepard shares, he didn’t feel a tremendous amount of pressure to be loyal to the original intent of the series.
 It was a very different time in 1977, long before terrorism and public shootings changed the face of law enforcement, and Dax says he wanted his version of CHiPs to reflect that, yet be relevant to 2017 R-rated audiences.

-In fact, Shepard’s version of CHiPs is so far removed from the series of the late 70s, which ran for six seasons and ended in 1983, that the series stars Erik Estrada and Larry Wilcox have slammed Dax’s reboot as “sick cr–” and “pure trash.”
-The series stars have also gone further, suggesting Shepard’s film has trashed the reputation of the California Highway Patrol and the original CHiPs series.
+In fact, Shepard’s version of CHiPs is so far removed from the series of the late ’70s, which ran for six seasons and ended in 1983, that the series’ stars, Erik Estrada and Larry Wilcox, have slammed Dax’s reboot as “sick cr–” and “pure trash.”
+The series’ stars have also gone further, suggesting Shepard’s film has trashed the reputation of the California Highway Patrol and the original CHiPs series.

 Strong words.
 Though it should be pointed out that Estrada, who played Ponch in the original series, does have a cameo in the Dax Shepard reboot.